-- he is convicted of a crime involving moral turpitude; - he commits a material breach of any provision of the agreement not involving the performance or nonperformance of duties; or - in carrying out his duties, he acts or fails to act in a manner that is determined, in the sole discretion of our board, after written notice of any such act or failure to act and a reasonable opportunity to cure the deficiency has been provided to the executive, to be (A) willful gross neglect or (B) willful gross misconduct resulting, in either case, in material harm to us unless such act, or failure to act, was believed by him, in good faith, to be in our best interests.
+- Dr. Mueller is convicted of a crime involving moral turpitude; - Dr. Mueller commits a material breach of any provision of the agreement not involving the performance or nonperformance of duties; or - in carrying out his duties, Dr. Mueller acts or fails to act in a manner that is determined, in the sole discretion of our board, after written notice of any such act or failure to act and a reasonable opportunity to cure the deficiency has been provided to Dr. Mueller, to be (A) willful gross neglect or (B) willful gross misconduct resulting, in either case, in material harm to us unless such act, or failure to act, was believed by him, in good faith, to be in our best interests.